Curing Performance Anxiety

 For those who live with social anxiety disorder, psychotherapy is a common method of care.
 A mental health professional can help you process the negative thoughts and emotions that may accompany performance anxiety and assist you in developing coping strategies that address your specific symptoms.

 A widely used therapy method for anxiety is cognitive behavioral therapy (CBT), which helps individuals identify and replace negative thought patterns that may be causing their symptoms.
-For example, a therapist may help you recognize that people aren’t actively judging you as frequently as you believe they are, which may help address thoughts of self-doubt.
+For example, a cognitive behavioral therapist may help you recognize that people aren’t actively judging you as frequently as you believe they are, which may help address thoughts of self-doubt.

 If you believe you’re living with an anxiety disorder, consider consulting with a healthcare provider who can help you determine whether further testing and treatment is necessary.
-It's also important to consider that physical causes may influence symptoms, as a holistic approach that addresses physical and psychological factors may be beneficial.
+It's also important to consider that physical causes may influence physical symptoms, as a holistic approach that addresses physical and psychological factors may be beneficial.

 Though there may not be a cure for performance anxiety, there are several techniques that can reduce its physical, emotional, and cognitive effects.
 Some of the following strategies are preventative in nature while others can be used during a performance or presentation.